Multimodal Subspace Support Vector Data Description: Experiments

-For the proposed method, we restricted the dimension $d$ of the shared subspace as $d<min{\{D_1 ,...,D_M\}}$ for a given dataset, where $D_m$ is the dimensionality of modality $m$.
+Here, we restricted the dimension $d$ of the shared subspace as $d<min{\{D_1 ,...,D_M\}}$ for a given dataset, where $D_m$ is the dimensionality of modality $m$.
 For competing methods, the features from different modalities were concatenated before training the model.
 We also report the results of the competing methods by considering data from one modality at a time for training and testing.
+For competing methods, the hyperparameters were selected from the same ranges as mentioned above.